Chopan ibn Buday: Origin

-He descended from the Kumyk dynasty of shamkhals and was the son of Alibek, according to another version the son of Buday I and thus the nephew of the previous khan, after whose death in 1569 he became the new ruler of Gazikumukh.
+He descended from the Kumyk dynasty of shamkhals and was the son of Alibek, according to another version the son of Buday I and thus the nephew of the previous khan, after whose death in 1569 he became the new ruler of Shamkhalate.

 Biography

 Relations with the Russian Empire

-From the very beginning, in the confrontation against the Russian troops, Chopan II decided to rely on the Ottoman Empire and the Crimean Khanate, with whom an allied treaty was concluded.
+From the very beginning, in the confrontation against the Russian Tsardom, Chopan II decided to rely on the Ottoman Empire and the Crimean Khanate, with whom an allied treaty was concluded.
 In 1570, Chopan shamkhal with his troops took part in the campaign of the Ottoman-Crimean Tatar troops against Astrakhan.
 However, the campaign was unsuccessful, Astrakhan could not be captured, and, in the end, Shamkhal's allies retreated to Azov.

 At the same time, Chopan's troops destroyed the fortress built by the Russians on the Sunzha river, broke into Kabardia, then took part in the battle against the troops of tsar Ivan the Terrible on the side of the Crimean khan Devlet I Giray.

 In addition to relations with the Ottoman sultan Selim II and the Crimean khan Devlet I he had allies among noble families in Kabardia and is in family ties with the Kaitag utsmis.